 And lets talk about the most biggest plot convenience of all.
 The local phone shop worker who is the one who blocked the messages of the bank transactions from Kathiravan’s phone when they usurped the money out of his bank account.
 The fact that Kathiravan even stumbled upon him while wanting to achieve something else is one thing but the issue I have is who this nugget even is.
 White Devil, an amazing man, conning thousands of people, earning crores of money, is using a random local phone shop guy to block messages from his victims’ phone.
 Are you fcuking with me?
 This White Devil has hackers, people armed with assault rifles, a whole network of people working for him, and he uses someone he found on the internet, I apologise, THE DARK NET, to get him to block people’s messages.
 He can’t ask his own men to do the blocking of messages?
 He needs to find some random guy on the Dark Net?
 And give this random guy access to all the information he uses to con people?
 And how is this random guy not living a high life?
 He has the ability to do so much and he’s living in a shack.
 Very good.

-I mean plausible.
+Very plausible given context and how marriage is deemed in society.
 But lame.
-But maybe not plausible.
+I feel very personally attacked that women have to buy their way into happiness.
+But maybe it’s not plausible.
 Because the sister is shown to be firm and smart and strong, why she gives in and wants to marry into a family that wants dowry, is beyond me.
 Not within character.
-But who knows, love apparently makes people dumb.
+But who knows, love apparently makes people do ridiculous things.

 This movie was a grand idea but if it didn’t waste it’s time unnecessarily on the romance and the family issues and just had Kathiravan as an equally smart and capable hero to take on the White Devil, damn, now that’s a movie I’d watch the heck out of.